 I would highly recommend reading another article that I wrote about how to plan any African safari.
 This article focuses on 7 factors that you should research when creating an African safari with any budget.
 Believe it or not, there are other issues that you should consider when creating your “perfect” safari experience.
 Even if you have an enormous budget, and you can hire travel agents that only offer luxury safaris, you need to be aware of the issues discussed in this article to create the best safari experience possible.

-My goal in writing this article was to show everyone that a budget African safari is completely possible.
+My goal in writing this article was to show everyone that an affordable African safari is completely possible.
 Not only can you do it with a similar budget as a trip to Europe, but you can have extraordinary experiences along the way.
 Of course, the larger the budget, the easier it will be to travel within countries, or find nice accommodation.
 But it is not necessary to have a large budget to have amazing wildlife experiences.
 A fantastic budget African safari is entirely possible with lots of research, planning and balancing when to spend or save.

 If you would like to save this article for future use, please click on the “Save” button on the photo below.